 Public Access And Vehicles

-- Open to public recreational access year round, except that during periods open to hunting, access is allowed only by individuals participating in the hunt.
+- Open to public access year round, except that during periods open to hunting, access is allowed only by individuals participating in the hunt.

-- During periods open to hunting and 1 day immediately prior to each hunt, only individuals participating in the hunt may operate vehicles on the area, and only on named or numbered roads.
+- During periods open to hunting and 1 day prior to each hunt, only individuals participating in the hunt may operate vehicles on the area, and only on named or numbered roads.
 During all other times, public access other than by foot is prohibited.